How can 80% of people believe themselves to be above average leaders?

 After taking a couple years off, I’m doing triathlons again this year.
 What has me motivated this time around?
 A big part of it is my hopes of fixing the swim, my weakest event of the three.

 Every year, in the effort to become a better swimmer, I’d read books, watch video, and do my best to apply what I had learned in the water.
 There was some improvement.
 But after a month or two, growth would plateau, and any gains came in small fractions after far too much effort.

 This year is different: I got a coach.

 A few weeks ago, in a short session at the pool, he took video and then let me watch it play back.
 Though I was swimming the best I knew how, the new perspective blew me away.
 The areas I needed to improve became immediately obvious.

 Armed with this new perspective and some new drills from the coach, I can feel strength and speed building in the water again, day by day.

 It’s Not What You(!)
 Think

 Leadership can be a lot like swimming.
-You can read books and watch videos as much as you like, but at some point, you just have to get in the water and give it a shot.
+We can read books and watch videos as much as we like, but at some point, we just have to get in the water and give it a shot.

-And one simple metric for how you are doing is to simply ask: are you accomplishing the mission?
-If the answer is “yes,” that’s a good start – you’ve made it to the other end of the pool.
+And one simple metric for how we are doing is to simply ask: are we accomplishing the mission?
+If the answer is “yes,” that’s a good start – we’ve made it to the other end of the pool.